Reflections of a Roving Doctor

 The thinking was getting in the way of my admiring the roads and the beautiful, colourful buildings and murals, so I told my brain to cut it out.
 No more thinking for now.
 But I couldn’t help it.

 I remembered looking at very similar roads back in Colombia – the first country I had ever visited in Latin America.
-I would stare at every building and every piece of street art with pure awe and wonder, taking thousands of photos as I’d stand there in disbelief.
-Now I just looked at them with this sense of nostalgic familiarity.
+I would stare at every building and every piece of street art with pure awe and wonder, taking thousands of photos as I stood there in disbelief.
+Now, I just looked at them with this sense of nostalgic familiarity.
 I took a deep breath as my eyes started tearing up.
 It felt like I was back home after a really, really long time.
-It had been four long years since I visited Peru and not a day had gone by that I didn’t think back on my adventures there and looked forward to more.
-And finally there’d be the long awaited more.
+It had been four long years since I visited Peru, and not a day had gone by that I didn’t think back on my adventures there and look forward to more.
+And finally, there’d be the long-awaited “more.”
 For the first time since I had run out my job contract to start my trip, I could feel excitement brimming!

-Juan pointed towards a couple of buildings and parks here and there as we made way to my hotel – the first of the many I’d be staying in.
-Back in Malta, I started booking the cheapest and most convenient places I could find.
-The only thing I’d want would be a single room with a private bathroom, that’s it.
+Juan pointed towards a couple of buildings and parks here and there as we made our way to my hotel – the first of the many I’d be staying in.
+Back in Malta, I had started booking the cheapest and most convenient places I could find.
+The only thing I wanted was a single room with a private bathroom – that’s it.
 I didn’t even look at the photos or at the décor, meaning any one of these hotels could either be a paradise or a murder house.

 Luckily for me, my first hotel turned out to be a pretty decent one.
-Quite a small room, but it had everything I needed – a bed, an electrical outlet, a toilet and a shower.
+Quite a small room, but it had everything I needed – a bed, an electrical outlet, a toilet, and a shower.
 That’s it.
 That was all I’d be needing from my accommodation for the upcoming eight months.
 Nothing more, nothing less.
-I’d be spending little time in my room so what would have been the point of me paying more?
+I’d be spending little time in my room, so what would have been the point of me paying more?
 I mean, yeah, sure, there’d be days where I’d just wanna hang out and rest a bit, but I could do that in my bed with my laptop or Kindle.
-I wouldn’t really need fancy furniture or a mega sized TV, would I?
-So anyways, this hotel would do just nicely.
+I wouldn’t really need fancy furniture or a mega-sized TV, would I?
+So anyway, this hotel would do just nicely.

 Back At It